Compensation and flight delay rights

 If you’re unlucky enough to suffer a delayed flight, the good news is you may be due €250 up to €600 in compensation from the offending airline.
 In line with EU regulations, if the airline itself is responsible for the disruption, and you’ve been delayed for 3 or more hours, the minimum entitlement is €250 per passenger.

 What are my rights when a flight is delayed?

-- You are entitled to compensation if your flight is delayed for 3 hours or more
+- You are entitled to compensation after 3 or more hours of delay

 What should I do if my flight is delayed?

-In September 2014, the European Court of Justice (case C-425/13) defined "arrival time" to be the moment at which the aircraft has reached it's final destination and one of its doors is open.
-This is based on the assumption that , at that moment, the passengers are permitted to leave the aircraft.
+In September 2014, the European Court of Justice (case) defined "arrival time" as the moment when the aircraft reaches its final destination and at least one of its doors opens.
+This is based on the assumption that this is the moment the passengers are permitted to disembark.

 How do I apply for compensation if my flight is delayed?

 The first thing to do is to confirm that you are actually eligible for compensation.
 This is often not a simple process: getting access to flight databases, comparing your situation with other similar cases, checking whether your case applies under European Regulation No. 261/2004 etc. In fact, for an individual without the legal expertise or the required technology, this can prove quite complicated.

 However, the straightforward alternative is to apply for your compensation with Flightright.
 To do that, simply enter your flight details into our free compensation calculator, establish that you’re entitled to a claim against the airline and then leave the rest to us.
 The Flightright tool analyses hundreds of thousands of flights, has access to a multitude of meteorological date, and is able to verify whether the submitted case applies under EU law in just a few minutes.
 Check your compensation eligibility for free: